 The loading schemes and rest periods have been optimised for the development of power and strength, respectively.
 It would be in your best interest to progress over time by increasing the speed or adding load to the movement, rather than increasing the number of repetitions.

-While the above training programs offer one of the best ways to enhance acceleration with minimal equipment, there is one other exercise that we wanted to touch on briefly.
+The above training programs offer one of the best ways to enhance acceleration with minimal equipment.
+There is one other exercise that we wanted to touch on briefly.
 There is research to suggest that there is an extremely strong association between vertical jump height and acceleration performance (McFarland, 2016).

 As a result, performing training that includes lightly loaded vertical jumps can also enhance short distance sprint performance in a very big way (Marián, 2016).

-The easiest way to perform these is by using a piece of equipment known as a Vertimax, which allows you to easily and effectively add band resistance to your vertical jump exercises.
+The easiest way to perform these is by using a piece of equipment known as a Vertimax.
+The Vertimax allows you to easily and effectively add band resistance to your vertical jump exercises.

 With all this in mind, if you did have such a piece of equipment available, you would be able to add this exercise into your program immediately after box jumps (and subsequently, before hang power cleans).
-They would then be performed in a very similar manner to the box jumps, but you would simply be jumping straight up into the air (rather than onto the box), and you would then land back on the Vertimax in your starting position.
+They would then be performed in a very similar manner to the box jumps.
+You would simply be jumping straight up into the air (rather than onto the box).
+Then, you would land back on the Vertimax in your starting position.

 The keys with this exercise are to move as explosively as possible and make your ground contact times between repetitions minimal.
 This will not only enhance RFD, but also improve your ability to store and release elastic energy.